James Conner (American football): Professional career

+Pre-draft

-Conner attended the NFL Scouting Combine, but chose to perform only the 40-yard dash, broad jump, vertical, and bench press.
+Conner attended the NFL Scouting Combine, but chose to perform only the 40-yard dash, broad jump, vertical jump, and bench press.
 He completed the three-cone drill, short shuttle, and positional drills at Pitt's Pro Day to finish his combine performance.
 At the conclusion of the pre-draft process, Conner was projected to be a fifth or sixth round pick by NFL draft scouts and experts.
 Conner was ranked the 12th best running back available in the draft by Sports Illustrated and the 15th best running back by DraftScout.com.